Leon7308/Leon7308/README.md

 * I love playing games - Board games and Video games 🎮
 * I like to think I am decent at chess ♟️
-* I love going out and hiking! ⛰️
+* I love taking walks and going hiking! ⛰️

 #### I'd love to hear from you!